Money Matters and the Cost of Living in Rome

 “Let us celebrate the occasion with wine and sweet words.”–Plautus

-As far as food, of course it depends how much cooking you do at home versus eating out.
+As far as food, of course it depends on how much cooking you do at home versus eating out.
 As a general rule, you can say that packaged foods cost about the same here as in the U.S. Fresh meat, fish, and produce are a little cheaper in Rome than in the average U.S. city, but of a much higher quality.
 And now here’s the really good news: wine is about half the price!
 Salute!

 Having a car in Rome is not only expensive, but it’s also inconvenient.
 It’s a big headache that you just don’t need.
 Gasoline costs 3-4 times as much as in the U.S. and there’s nowhere to park.
 Using a scooter amounts to playing Russian Roulette by proxy.
 The so-called rules of the road are completely different here.
 Don’t get me wrong, there are rules.
 But if they weren’t programmed into your DNA at birth, then you’ll never be able to understand them.
 Don’t even try.